parameterIT/tool/documentation/docs/metric.md

 An instance of the SourceCoordinator class is passed down as each metric is initialized.

-The SourceCoordinator is the single point of interaction between the BYOQM tool and the metric, resulting in a very simple and light interaction.
-The Source Coordinator class contains an abstract syntax tree and parser specific to the code being analyzed, which is accessible by each metric.
+The `SourceCoordinator` is the single point of interaction between the modu tool and the metric, resulting in a very simple and light interaction.
+The `SourceCoordinator` class contains an abstract syntax tree and parser specific to the code being analyzed, which is accessible by each metric.